LoopKit/loopdocs/docs/troubleshooting/red-loop.md

 ![img/no-share.jpg](img/no-share.jpg){width="450"}
 {align="center"}

-#### Firefly-style Transmitter

-Leaving this in for historical interest only.
-It illustrates the need to keep Loop up-to-date.
-Who knows what the next hardware change will be.
-Enough time has passed that everyone's Loop code should be newer.

-In July 2019, we started to see a new style of Dexcom G6 transmitters on the market.
-These new transmitters required a rework of some of the Loop's code to continue to "spy" on the transmitter.
-Without that update, your Loop can not get CGM data unless it is pulling from Share servers (which is not a recommended mode of operation).
-So, download fresh code for your Loop app if you have a new transmitter type and haven't downloaded since July 2019.

 ### Apple Health

 Make sure both the Loop app and the Dexcom app have permission to write to Apple Health by checking the [Apple Health Permissions](../faqs/apple-health-faqs.md#how-do-i-modify-apple-healthkit-permissions).